Skip to main content

 • Summary

-• This action research study set out to enhance the learning experience for senior fresh students in a service-learning module - the Study of Occupation Practice.
+• This action research study set out to enhance the learning experience for senior fresh students in their community-engaged learning module - the Study of Occupation Practice.
 As their service was off campus, students were required to attend debriefing sessions to reflect on their practice and engagement.
 These sessions were supported by online discussion and reflective diaries.
 This project built on previous course enhancements by continuing to develop online supports for reflective practice.
 Additionally, learning was enriched by the production of podcasts providing student-to-student support and advice to upcoming senior freshers.
 Fourteen student-led, acted and filmed podcasts were produced and made available online.
 These were, in turn, used in debriefing sessions in following years.

 • Funding Agency